Recently Facebook completed 10 years of its existence.

 I can now find several Facebook ‘pages’ selling everything from jewel accessories, gorgeous saris to even properties.
 Shopping portals such as Jabong or Flipcart are constantly promoting themselves through social giants like Facebook only to end up attracting hundreds, if not thousands of customers every day.
 Though a relatively slow pick, Indians are now happily logging in to shop.

-#4 Display Your Opinion: It Matters
+#4 Voice Your Opinion: It Matters

 Our friend Facebook thinks fast.
 Just before the largest democracy voting, Facebook launched it’s “I voted” check-in.
 All of the sudden there was the need to share your finger selfie, showing your support and interest in your country’s future.